Paris in July: a handy guide to discovering the city

 5. Summer sale on designer fashions

 The best places to find bargains?
 Everywhere!
-Luxury brands like Chanel, Valentino and Armani attract large crowds, the same for Galeries Lafayette, BHV, Bon Marché and Au Printemps, but without ignoring smaller boutiques and even global mid-market chains.
+Luxury brands such as Chanel, Valentino and Armani attract large crowds, the same for Galeries Lafayette, BHV, Bon Marché and Au Printemps, but without ignoring smaller boutiques and even global mid-market chains.

-Free outdoor movies return to Parc de la Villette every summer with the Cinéma en Plein Air (Open Air Cinema).
-During the month of July from Wednesday to Sunday you will see a great mix of classic films and recent hits shown in their original language with French subtitles as soon as it gets dark in Paris.
+Free outdoor movies return to Parc de la Villette every summer with the Cinéma en Plein Air (Outdoor Cinema).
+During the month of July from Wednesday to Sunday you'll see a great mix of classic films and recent hits shown in their original language with French subtitles as soon as it gets dark in Paris.

 Bring a blanket to sit on, a picnic dinner and a bottle of wine.
 Plus the park is one of the most striking in Paris and one of the largest in the city at 55 hectares, surrounded by theaters, cafes, kindergartens and several dining spots.
 Of course, if the green part is what interests you the most, I recommend you to visit it when you visit Paris in April or visit Paris in May.